lnapoli87/HOL1/hands-on-lab.md

     ```
     This will retrieve a copy of the ADALiOS library, store it into the local repository and
     import into our project.
-    Always remember that this command will take effect if it's executed in the same folder as
+    Always remember that this command will take effect if executed in the same folder as
     the .xcodeproj file.
     ```

 05. Close XCode and re-open the project, this time using the **.xcworkspace** file.
-This is to have both project: the target one and the pod libraries.
+This is to have two projects: the target one and the pod libraries.

 06. Under Project Settings go to **Build Phases**